Exosystems/.github/profile/README.md

 # Exosystems Github

 Hello!
 Welcome to the company page.
-Hre you will find the sopurce code for the projects we are currently developing and more.
+Here you will find the source code for the projects we are currently developing and more.
 Feel free to contact us for more info

 exosystems@exosystems.io